 Why You Need an Attorney for a Car Accident Claim in Newark

 New Jersey’s car insurance laws are particularly complex and full of requirements, conditions, and exemptions.
 Depending on the case, it could take anywhere from a few months to more than a year to resolve your case.
-A seasoned attorney can engage with the at-fault party’s insurer in your stead and increase your chances of receiving the maximum compensation possible for your injuries and losses.
+Hiring experienced Newark car accident attorneys is important for handling and engaging with the at-fault party’s insurer in your stead.
+This can increase your chances of receiving the maximum compensation possible for your injuries and losses.

-The last thing a person wants to deal with when recovering from an injury is insurance paperwork and potential lawsuits.
-An attorney from Brach Eichler Injury Lawyers can handle all the legal intricacies for you, meeting all legal deadlines, collecting all necessary evidence, building a compelling case, and letting you focus on recovery and rebuilding.
+The last thing a person wants to deal with when recovering from an injury is insurance paperwork and potential lawsuits after reporting the accident.
+Personal injury lawyers can guide clients through the legal process and work to maximize compensation.
+A Newark car accident lawyer from Brach Eichler Injury Lawyers‘s law offices can handle the legal work for you, meeting legal deadlines, collecting necessary evidence, building a case, and allowing you to focus on recovery and rebuilding.
+An attorney can also help protect the interests of your loved one(s) who may be affected by your injuries or the aftermath of the accident.
+Brach Eichler Injury Lawyers‘s law offices also offer a free case evaluation to help clients understand their legal options.

-In New Jersey, you have an absolute time limit of two years for filing a lawsuit for injuries from a car accident.
+In New Jersey, you generally have an absolute time limit of two years for filing a lawsuit for injuries from a car accident.
 Once two years from the date of the accident pass, you can no longer seek compensation for your losses through legal channels.
 If you can no longer threaten an insurer with filing a lawsuit or taking your case to trial, you have very little leverage to encourage them to settle your case for a reasonable amount.
 As such, it’s in your best interest to contact an attorney as soon as possible to start building a case.
+Legal fees for personal injury attorneys are typically structured on a contingency fee basis, meaning clients only pay if compensation is successfully recovered.

 Newark Car Accident FAQs